The Best of NYC Attractions: A World of Adventure Awaits in MidtownSeptember 12, 2017 - by City Guide News Desk

 Midtown may be teeming with celebrities, but there’s only one place you can guarantee yourself quality star-spotting: Madame Tussauds in Times Square.
 You’ll find 85,000 square feet of interactive entertainment, with some 220 amazing wax figures of the biggest icons in entertainment, history, and sports.
 From Marilyn to Madonna to Gaga, there’s a star for every generation.

 Make your way just east from Times Square and you’ll find two municipal marvels.
 The splendid Beaux-Arts Stephen A. Schwarzman Building of the New York Public Library is better known as the library’s main branch.
 You’ll find fascinating exhibitions plus The Children’s Center at 42nd Street, home to the real-life Winnie-the-Pooh (and friends).
 A little further along is Grand Central Terminal, opened in 1913.
-Catching a train is only the beginning—Grand Central is also great for shopping, dining, and architecture and
+Catching a train is only the beginning—Grand Central is also great for fans of shopping, dining, history, and architecture.

 New York’s newest attraction is the largest virtual reality entertainment center in this hemisphere, conveniently located near the Empire State Building.
 VR World boasts three floors that bring culture, gaming, and entertainment together.
 Over 50 experiences let you fight off droids, climb Mt.
 Kilimanjaro, race Formula One cars against your friends, or create a 3D masterpiece.